 - Contractors wishing to carry out works on water supply and wastewater assets that will impact the normal operation of the network such as:

 - isolating a pump station from the network

 - plugging the gravity going into a pump station resulting in abnormal operation and alarms

 - diverting flow away from one pump station to another

 - isolating parts of the network for the purpose of flow monitoring.

-If in doubt, contact Council to enquire whether a permit is required.
+If in doubt, contact us to enquire whether a permit is required.

 Apply for a permit to work (PtW) on the water supply and wastewater networks.